SeldonIO/alibi/doc/source/overview/high_level.md

 this by computing the model output for the set with and without the specific feature.
 We obtain the Shapley value for that feature by considering these contributions with and without it present for all possible subsets of features.

 Two problems arise.
 Most models are not trained to take a variable number of input features.
-And secondly, the [power set](https://en.wikipedia.org/wiki/Power_set) is prohibitively large when there are many features.
+And secondly, considering all possible sets of absent features leads to considering the [power set](https://en.wikipedia.org/wiki/Power_set) which is prohibitively large when there are many features.

 To solve the former, we sample from the **interventional conditional expectation**.
 This replaces missing features with values sampled from the training distribution.
 And to solve the latter, the kernel SHAP method samples on the space of